nlacslab/kaznlp/README.md

 # by default only cleaning and script fixing is performed
 # returns a tuple: normalized text (a string) and stats (a dictionary)
 # the stats dictionary has the following structure:
-# stats = {'cleaned': number of "noisy" characers either deleted or replaced,
+# stats = {'cleaned': number of "noisy" characters either deleted or replaced,
 #          'l2c':number of mix-scripted words converted to all-cyrillic script,
 #          'c2l':number of mix-scripted words converted to all-latin script};